MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/using-player-statistics.md

 ## Aggregation method

-PlayFab supports some convenience options for **Statistic Aggregation**.
+PlayFab supports some convenience options for Statistic Aggregation.
 The 4 options include:

 - **Last**
 - **Min**